IT21175466/My-Doctor/README.md

   5. Under SHA certificate fingerprints, click Add Fingerprint.
   6. Paste your new SHA-1 key and click Save.

-### Step 7: Run the Flutter App
+### Step 8: Test the App
-Connect an emulator or a physical device.
-(Android or IOS)
+Test the functions using an emulator or a physical device.
+It working on both android and IOS platforms.